ECON 1009NA - International Financial Institutions & Markets I

 Days 6-10 are from the 2nd Intensive

-Day 8 Financial Instruments, Securities and Monetary Systems
+Day 8 Monetary Policy

 Specific Course RequirementsTo gain a pass mark in this course, at least 50 per cent must be obtained overall.
+There is also a separate hurdle requirement that students must obtain at least 35 per cent of the marks available in the final examination, if they are to pass overall.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: